Brick Reinforcement

 SituationGoodBetterBest

-Standard cavity wallsVista V26 ladder meshAncon AMR-S trussMurfor Compact G (galv)
+Standard cavity wallsSpechunter galv ladder meshAncon AMR-S trussMurfor Compact I-series (galv)

-Fair-face / stainless specVista stainless ladderAncon AMR-S SSMurfor Compact E (SS)
+Fair-face / stainless specVista stainless ladderAncon AMR-S SSMurfor Compact E-series (SS)

 Thin-joint blockworkCoil meshMurfor Compact